milemonson/milemonson/README.md

 - 🤔 &nbsp; Introducing in new technologies and developing software solutions.

-- 🎓 &nbsp; Studying self-taught Programmer Lenguaje and Engineering at UNC FCEFYN.
+- 🎓 &nbsp; Studying self-taught Programmer language and Engineering at UNC FCEFYN.

 - 🌱 &nbsp; Learning about Clojure & systems Design.